tomas-jonmundsson/tomas-jonmundsson/README.md

 **Bachelor of Engineering Honours (Biomedical Engineering) | University of Sydney**

-I'm a third-year biomedical engineering student with hands-on experience across hardware, software, and clinical research environments.
-My work spans embedded systems, machine learning, medical device development, and computational analysis — often in collaboration with clinical partners including Westmead Hospital.
+I am a fourth-year Biomedical Engineering Honours student at the University of Sydney, specialising in Biocomputation.
+My projects range from hardware design and machine learning models to medical devices and clinical data analysis tools, build through hands-on roles alongside professional engineering and clinical teams at Westmead Hospital, GenesisCare, and Cerebral Palsy Alliance.

 ---